gbouras13/pharokka/docs/plotting.md

   --label_size LABEL_SIZE
                         Controls annotation label size.
 Must be an integer.
 Defaults to 8.
   --interval INTERVAL   Axis tick interval.
 Must be an integer.
 Must be an integer.
 Defaults to 5000.
   --truncate TRUNCATE   Number of characters to include in annoation labels before truncation with ellipsis.
                         Must be an integer.
 Defaults to 20.
   --dpi DPI             Resultion (dots per inch).
 Must be an integer.
 Defaults to 600.
   --annotations ANNOTATIONS
                         Controls the proporition of annotations labelled.
 Must be a number between 0 and 1 inclusive.
                         0 = no annotations, 0.5 = half of the annotations, 1 = all annotations.
                         Defaults to 1.
 Chosen in order of CDS size.
+  --label_ids LABEL_IDS
+                        Text file with list of CDS IDs (from gff file) that are guaranteed to be labelled.
 ```